This post is brought to you by a Wholefully sponsor.

 Yeah, not so much.

 I always plan to do that, but the last week before a trip is full of hair cuts and oil changes and clothes shopping and packing and house cleaning and booking hotels and planning routes and exactly zero time to spend in the kitchen making muffins to eat on the interstate.
-So, I do the best I can, and search for lots of healthy, all-natural pre-made alternatives.
-Since we rarely eat this kind of pre-packaged food, it’s always a fun treat, and it saves me some serious pre-trip stress!
+So I do the best I can, and search for lots of healthy, all-natural pre-made alternatives.

 I thought I’d pull together a list of all of my favorite healthy road trip snack ideas (plus show you our favorite road trip lunch!)—most of what you’ll see here is prepackaged stuff from the store, but I’m also giving you some homemade ideas just in case you have the extra time to whip them up before you go.
 Hopefully, you’ll be able to find some goodies for your next journey!